mitrejcevski/friends/README.md

 ##### Login

 ### Timeline
+- see posts from us and from friends
 - post stuff (text)
-- see posts from friends

 ### Folks
 - find people